fstarnaud/smx-security/README.md

 # smx-security
-JAAS WindowsLoginModule OSGi Bundle for ServiceMix (Karaf)
+Waffle-based JAAS WindowsLoginModule OSGi Bundle for ServiceMix (Karaf) Waffle is basically a wrapper for the JNA calls to SSPI.
+For more details see: https://github.com/Waffle/waffle

 `mvn clean install`